Discrimination against people with red hair: Canada

 In 2009, students with red hair from at least three Canadian schools, were reportedly assaulted by their classmates, with one incident being confirmed by a court verdict.
 The students were influenced by a Facebook group that promoted so-called "Kick a Ginger Day", and possibly by a 2005 South Park episode.

 France

 Until recently, it was not uncommon for people with red hair in France to be called Poil de Judas ("hair of Judas"), a reference to the idea that Judas Iscariot had red hair.
+In fact, this idea also existed in Spanish and Italian art, where Judas was traditionally depicted as a redhead.
+As a consequence, in the early 20th century it was said that access to priesthood was not permitted for those with red hair.
+However, in 2024, the National Assembly passed a law banning hair-based discrimination, which covers people with red hair as well as those with dreadlocks, Afro hair, blonde hair, curly hair or no hair at all.

 Germany

 In the past, red hair has been wrongly believed to be a characteristic associated exclusively or significantly with Jews, due to the belief that Judas Iscariot had red hair.
 In medieval Germany, some believed a tribe of Rote Juden, or "Red Jews", inhabited the Caucasus Mountains.
 According to myth, this was a reclusive tribe of Jews with red hair conspiring with the Antichrist to destroy Christianity.
 It has been hypothesized that this belief may have originated in the fragment of a social memory of the Khazars who, according to some sources, had a high prevalence of red hair and blue eyes.

 In some instances, women with red hair were often presumed to be witches and subject to punitive violence.